dan0705/express_mongo/README.md

 ### Hi

-> This is the most easy, incomprehensible project to help you know about ExpressJs, MongoDb, auth, CRUD.
+> This is the easiest, most comprehensible project to help you know about ExpressJs, MongoDb, auth, CRUD.